 A very happy anniversary to Jill and John!
-As I’m catching up on sharing some of my favorite weddings, I couldn’t pass up this magical day.
+As I’m catching up on sharing some of my favorite weddings, I couldn’t pass up posting about this magical day at the Columbus Museum of Art.
 I’m often asked “what’s your favorite wedding you’ve ever shot?”
 Though several in particular do come to mind, I don’t think I could narrow it down to a single one as every wedding that I photograph and every couple I photograph is so different.
 The common thread to some of my most memorable experiences as a wedding photographer however, seems to be the overall energy and emotion of the day.
 When the couple and their family and friends are truly immersed in their day and having a blast, that’s when the magic seems to happen!
 And a beautiful and unique venue certainly makes for a wonderful backdrop!

 The Columbus Museum of Art is without a doubt a stunning venue with some major wow factor.